pkp/pkp-docs/coalition-publica/en/initial-setup.md

 * You can check that the index has been successfully rebuilt by searching for text that only appears in a PDF (ie. not in other submission metadata stored by OJS, such as title or abstract fields).

 In addition to configuring your OJS for Coalition Publica, this step will also help OJS to index PDF documents for its own search indexing.

+## Step 7: Configure Your OAI Namespace Identifier

+Each OJS installation must have a globally unique OAI repository identifier/namespace.

+A placeholder (`ojs.pkp.sfu.ca`) is set by default when OJS is first installed, but before making use of the OAI PMH interface, this must be changed.
+This step requires the help of your system administrator, as it requires back-end access to a file on the server on which OJS is installed.

+### Choosing a unique repository identifier
+Your OAI repository identifier must be globally unique to your OJS installation.
+A common choice is the top-level portion of the OJS installation URL.
+For example, if your OJS installation's URL is `https://journals.library.example.com`, you could use `journals.library.example.com` as your identifier.
+The identifier must correspond to that of the [URI (Uniform Resource Identifier)](https://www.ietf.org/rfc/rfc2396.txt?number=2396) syntax.
+Notably any of the reserved characters from section 2.2 cannot be used, including: `;`, `/`, `?`, `:`, `@`, `&`, `=`, `+`, `$`, or `,`.

+### Editing your OAI repository identifier
+This identifier can be configured within the `config.inc.php` file in your OJS installation directory and must be edited directly.
+It is found under the `[oai]` section of the config file and should be added after `repository_id = `.
+If you have not edited this previously, this line will have `repository_id = ojs.pkp.sfu.ca`.
+In this case, `ojs.pkp.sfu.ca` should be replaced with your unique identifier.